 Seeking the Words of Jesus as Living Words

 What that means for letting the words of Jesus abide in us is that we do not just read the Bible, and do not just memorize and meditate on the Bible, and do not just listen to preaching and teaching from the Bible.
-It means that we seek the words of Jesus as living words—words that come not in the abstract but come from the heart and on the lips of a living Person whom we love more than any other person in the world.
+It means that we seek the words of Jesus as living words — words that come not in the abstract but come from the heart and on the lips of a living Person whom we love more than any other person in the world.

 Letting the words of Jesus abide in us is not like memorizing axioms and theorems in geometry.
-It's not even like mulling over wise saying from ancient teachers.
+It’s not even like mulling over wise saying from ancient teachers.
 It is not like that because Jesus is alive today, and he does not mean for thinking about his words to replace fellowship with him.
-He means for musing on his words to BE fellowship with him.
+He means for musing on his words to be fellowship with him.

 And so letting the words of Jesus abide in you means taking whatever steps are necessary to keep the living voice of Jesus speaking with you through the words that he spoke in Scripture.
 It is a spiritually intentional act of relating to a living person when you take his words into your mind.
-It is meditating on a saying like, "I came that they might have life, and have it abundantly," and thanking Jesus for coming and praising him as a life giver, and believing that his intention for you is abundant life, and asking him to fulfill his good will in you.
+It is meditating on a saying like, “I came that they might have life, and have it abundantly,” and thanking Jesus for coming and praising him as a life-giver, and believing that his intention for you is abundant life, and asking him to fulfill his good will in you.

 When the words of Jesus abide in us, we hear them and respond to them as living words from the mouth of a living God to whom we must respond in faith or unbelief, and obedience or disobedience.
 When Jesus says, “If my words abide in you,” he means, “If I abide in you speaking all my will.”
 He means, “If my words are received and remembered and believed and pondered as the living words of a living and present Lord in your life.”

-Eight Practical Ways to Do This
+Eight Practical Ways for Jesus’s Word to Abide in You

 How then do you do this?
 What practical steps can you take to let the word of Jesus abide in you?
 Let me suggest eight ideas.